Saturday, August 28, 2021

 My current thought is that when Topps cleared out all their old spaces in late 1965 in anticipation of the February 1966 Duryea move, they sold what found inventory they could in Fun Packs and the like and/or to CCC.
 The 52's highs were found, and CCC bought a bunch, selling singles and small groups of the cards to folks like Haber and some select few "outsiders".

-It's possible the remainder were lumped in with all their other remaining stale products (like ten million (!) leftover 1957-58 Basketball cards (hat tip to Keith Olbermann for that detail) and for some reason dumped at sea with Sy riding along (mebbe).
+It's possible the remainder were lumped in with all their other remaining stale products such as ten million (!) leftover 1957-58 Basketball cards (hat tip to Keith Olbermann for that detail), and for some reason dumped at sea with Sy riding along (mebbe).
 My thought is CCC pulled all the Mantles at some point and had them stored at Woody's house or somewhere that wasn't their Franklin Square warehouse (big reveal coming, hold on).
 And don't forget those"96 cards" dumped per Sy in the Sun article.

-The dots connected themselves at this point as I simply could not believe the barge story premiering three weeks after the CCC fire could be a coincindence.
+The dots connected themselves at this point as I simply could not believe the barge story premiering three weeks after the CCC fire could be a coincidence.
 The only question is "why?"
 Perhaps it was a way to explain the loss of supply to the hobby aftermarket.
 Maybe it was to pump up the value of the card to help Woody and CCC but the whole timing of it just amazes me.
 And the end result of all this is still with us today.
 Marshall Fogel has been offered $25 Million for his PSA 10 Mantle card (one of three in that grade) - and turned it down!

 We are definitely not in Kansas (or the Atlantic Ocean) anymore.....